Learn how to collect, process, collaboratively visualize, and reflect on your physical movement data

 Interested in Learning More?

 Below is a list of links to some of the people and technologies that inspire and extend this work

 Michelle Wilkerson, Tamara Shreiner, Tapan Parikh, Jason Yipp, Jennifer Kahn, Thomas Phillip, Carl DiSalvo, Betsy DiSalvo, Ellen Zegura, Austin Toombs, Laurie Rubel, Joshua Danish, Noel Enyedy, Kalani Craig, Katie Taylor, Victor Lee, Joe Polman, Andrew Hostetler, Rogers Hall, David Owens, Casey Fiesler, June Ahn, Marcelo Worseley, Jasmine Ma, Deborah Silvis, Molly Kelton, Jessica Roberts, Mike Skirpan, Colin Gray, Till Nagel

 Shapiro, B.R.
 (2017).
 Using Space Time Visualization in Learning Environment Design.
 In Proceedings of the 2017 CHI Conference Extended Abstracts on Human Factors in Computing Systems (CHI EA '17).
 ACM, Denver, CO, USA.

-This work is supported by the National Science Foundation and is part of a larger effort to advance a new genre of Learning on the Move.
+This work is supported by the National Science Foundation, the Kendeda Living Building Challenge at the Georgia Institute of Technology and Vanderbilt University.
+It is part of a larger effort to advance a new genre of Learning on the Move.